cschnidr/phpinfo/README.md

 # PHP Sample Application

 This is a very simple PHP application to showcase Openshift and persistent storage.
-I use it to show the speed and simpleness of a source to image process and how an modern application can scale.
+I use it to show the speed and simplicity of a source to image process and how modern application can scale.

 Here is the recorded demo of it: